flynnoct/chatgpt-telegram-bot/README.md

 ## News

-- **DALL·E, the OpenAI image generation model**, is now supported!
+- **DALL·E, the OpenAI Image Generation Model**, is now supported!
 Send a short prompt to the Bot and get your own painting!
-- **Whisper, the Microsoft Intelligent Speech Recognizer**, is now supported!
+- **Whisper, the OpenAI Intelligent Speech Recognizer**, is now supported!
 Now chat with the Bot with audio messages!

 ## Introduction